 2. Setting the Hash Certificate of an already installed certificate in the windows system.

-PFX Certificate is a file that contains the certificate and private key, sometimes you have a certificate in PEM format, so before use it, you must convert to PFX.
+PFX Certificate is a file that contains the certificate and private key, sometimes you have a certificate in PEM format, so before using it you must convert it to PFX.

-Use the following openssl command to converte a PEM certificate to PFX
+Use the following openssl command to convert a PEM certificate to PFX

 openssl pkcs12 -inkey certificate-pem.key -in certificate-pem.crt -export -out certificate.pfx

-Once the certificate has PFX format, you only need to deploy the certificate and set in the TLSOptions.Certificate property the path to it.
+Once the certificate is in PFX format, you only need to deploy the certificate and set the TLSOptions.CertFile property to its path.

 TLSOptions.IOHandler = iohSChannel